kakugirai/ZaaS/README.md

 }
 ```

-so just simply create your own `.zanryu.json` in your `$HOME`, or you can also specify which file you would like to use if you prefer.
+so just simply modify your own `.zanryu.json` in your `$HOME`, or you can also specify a config file you would like to use if you prefer.

 ```
 zanryu new_zanryu.json
 ```

-run`zanryu --help`for more information.
+run `zanryu --help` for more information.

 ## Installation
 This repo contains both ZaaS client and server.